aldaitzwild/dojo_dom_pixel_editor/README.md

 ## Step 3
 When you select a color from the color picker, you can draw pixel by pixel in the canvas with the selected color.
-HINT : Use different event listeners on color picker (event input) and in table cell (event click)
+HINT : Use one event listeners per table cell (event click)

 ## Step 4
 Add a reset input.
 When you click on the button, it cleans the canvas.